 in their first term, and the Capstone course for their respective concentration in their last term.

 Under no circumstances may any student take more than three MSOM courses (9 hours) in a term unless or until they have been granted regular admission.
 This includes regular admission students on probation, nondegree students, or any other enrollment status.

 Students must maintain a GPA of 3.0 for graduation from the MSOM program.
 Students whose graduate GPAs drop below 3.0 will be placed on academic probation.
 Students on academic probation will be required to communicate with an academic advisor regularly for advising and monitoring.

 A student who earns one “F,” one “WF, ” one “FA,” one “FD,” or who earns their third grade lower than a “B” in MSOM courses shall be expelled from the MSOM program.
-An expelled student may not be considered for readmission to the program for any term within one year after the date of expulsion.
+An expelled student may not be considered for readmission to the program for any term within one semester after the date of expulsion.
 If and when the student’s application for readmission is submitted it must be accompanied by a letter from the student justifying why he or she should be readmitted.
 The student’s request for readmission must be approved by the Dean before the student can be readmitted and begin taking classes again.
 Expelled students may only petition for re-admission once.
 If their first request fails, further requests for re-admission will not be entertained.